Bellows Air Force Station: Marine Corps Training Area Bellows

 The Marine Corps acquired approximately 1,049 acres of Bellows from the Air Force in 1999.
 The Marine Corps Training Area Bellows is now part of Marine Corps Base Hawaii, headquartered in Kaneohe Bay.
 MCTAB adds significant training capabilities and maneuver space for non-live fire military training activities.
 The Marines and other services use the training areas to conduct amphibious, helicopter, and motorized exercises in conjunction with troop land maneuver training.
-It is currently the only place in Hawaii where amphibious landings can transition directly into maneuver training areas for extremely realistic military training.
+It is currently the only place in Hawaii where amphibious landings can transition directly into maneuver training areas for realistic military training.

-Recent improvements to the training area over the old runway include construction of a forward operating base (FOB) mock-up around the old Bldg.
+Recent improvements to the training area over the old runway include construction of a forward operating base (FOB) mock-up around the old building.
 700, Bldg.
 700 renovations, and a modular military operations in urban terrain (MOUT) training system that consists of 74 buildings (made from shipping containers) on four separate sites.
 Additional containers have been moved into the main training area to be used as part of a combat vehicle operators' course for Marines to simulate driving in real-world conditions.